-Every day I take 1-second video using the app 1 Second Everyday (https://1se.co) to record what’s happening in my life.
+Every day I take a 1-second video using the app 1 Second Everyday (https://1se.co) to record what’s happening in my life.
 This is for March 2019.

 A friend in her late 20s today tweeted something along these lines, “A friend from school is on the way to having her third kid.
 While I get the idea that success comes in different forms for everyone and everyone moves at their own pace, I admit I do feel a bit left out.
 How […]